 Why you might stick to On-Premises?

 Reasons other than legacy apps as to why you’d want to stay on-premises?
 Maybe you want your own private network?
 It can be done on the cloud.
 Maybe you’re concerned about internet connection.
 Going cloud-based does require a decent internet connection, however, these days, fast connectivity is the norm.
-The speed of your internet connection used to be a negative but these days, this should no longer be an issue.
+The speed of your internet connection used to be a negative but today, this should no longer be an issue.

 It’s our cloud-first approach that perhaps makes us a little bias towards not having any on-premise hardware, but we have experienced the benefits first hand, just as many of our clients have.